 Take the time to compare the differences in material, thermal efficiency, security and, of course, budget.
 These factors should all inform the decision once you’ve chosen an external door design that suits the rest of the house.

-The barriers between your home and the outside world, external doors provide privacy and a sense of security.
-As such, their practical — just as much as their aesthetic — attributes need to be thought through.
+As the barriers between your home and the outside world, external doors provide privacy and a sense of security and, as such, their practical — just as much as their aesthetic — attributes need to be thought through.

 What is the Best Material for an External Door?